Alpesh Chauhan

-Alpesh Chauhan (born 26 April 1990) is a British Conductor and Music Director of Birmingham Opera Company.
-He is also Principal Guest Conductor of Düsseldorfer Symphoniker.
+Alpesh Chauhan (born 26 April 1990) is a British conductor and music director of Birmingham Opera Company.
+He is also principal guest conductor of the Düsseldorf Symphony Orchestra, as well as being the recently appointed Principal Conductor & Music Advisor of The National Youth Orchestra.

 Chauhan was born in Birmingham and studied cello, before then pursuing his conducting studies at the Royal Northern College of Music.
-He was Assistant Conductor at the City of Birmingham Symphony Orchestra from 2013-16 where he was assistant to and mentored by Music Director Andris Nelsons and Principal Guest Conductor Edward Gardner (conductor).
+He was assistant conductor at the City of Birmingham Symphony Orchestra from 2013 to 2016 where he was assistant to and mentored by music director Andris Nelsons and principal guest conductor Edward Gardner.